‘Get Ready’ plan would vaccinate Washington teachers more efficiently — but not move them up the priority queue

 Kaiser Permanente Washington, an insurance and health care provider, and the state superintendent’s office are currently developing the “Get Ready” plan, which would utilize 14 to 20 Kaiser locations — and potentially school sites in areas where there are none — to vaccinate teachers and school staff.

 The “Get Ready” plan doesn’t change the place in the queue for educators.
 Vaccines are still only available largely based on a patient’s age, living conditions or status as a high-risk health care worker.
+But the plan potentially offers a way for school employees to evade long waits for a vaccine appointment, which so far has plagued the rollout effort in Washington.

 Many of the details — such as how sites would verify that patients are indeed teachers or staff — are still being worked out.
 The effort would rely primarily on Kaiser health care providers to inject the vaccine.
 If there’s not enough staff, Kaiser will turn to other health care partners.